 Bees!
 When a bee lands on a flower, the pollen sticks to the hairs of its body.
 Then, when the bee lands on another flower of the same type, the pollen makes contact with the stigma of the flower, and thus pollination occurs.
-So while bees are buzzing around from plant to plant, they’re doing quite a bit of work—they are busy bees indeed.
+So while bees are buzzing around from plant to plant, they’re doing quite a bit of work—busy bees indeed!

-There’s also the part where bees collect nectar (a sugary liquid that flowers produce) and they use that to make honey, and then there is the whole building a hive thing… alright, you get it, they have a lot of work to do.
+In addition, bees collect nectar (a sugary liquid that flowers produce) and use it to make honey.
+And did I mention they also have to build hives to live in?
+Alright, you get it, they have a lot of work to do.

 “In wommen been! for ay as bisy as bees.”

-A couple examples of this idiom being used in sentences.
+Here are two examples of this idiom in a sentence.
 The second example is a shortened form of this phrase:

 - I should get a good night’s sleep, because I am going to be as busy as a bee tomorrow.